Error codes returned by the carrier on SMS or MMS

 • Try to keep your texts to a max of 160 characters to have a one-to-one mapping of texts sent to text segments billed.

-• Emojis count as multiple characters.
+• Emojis and backticks count as multiple characters.

 • Eliminate smart quotes, signs, and symbols before sending messages.